rezaandwenhao/StudentReportCardGenerator/README.md

 # StudentReportCardGenerator
 Backend practise.
 Given 4 input files, generate a text file containing the “report card” of all students in the database.
+Throw an exception if a student has not completed the course when calculating his/her grade.
+Junit test protected.

 <h2> Input </h2>
 <h3>courses.csv</h3>